A page of

 A lightweight hooded mackintosh is very handy for those frequent all day drizzles.
 A light pair of leather gloves and a hat are helpful for off-season travel, and can even be useful in northern Europe in the summer.

 Friends who have read this book often say that it is overly male oriented.
 A major reason, perhaps, is my discussion of clothing, but the attitude probably surfaces in other areas as well.
 I've seen packing lists on the internet written by women who must have had a platoon on hand to carry their utterly essential stuff.
-Some girls claim that they simply can't travel with only a carry-on bag, and some bring everything but the kitchen sink on a weekend sortie.
+Some girls claim that they simply can't travel with only a carry-on bag, and some bring everything but the kitchen sink on a weekend outing.

 Advice from Women

 Female travel writers can give you plenty of tips on how to pack light.
-For encouragement and advice, ladies should consult the books of Mesdames Dena Kaye, Georgia Hesse, Louise Purwin Zobel, and Eleanor Adams Baxel.
+For encouragement and advice, ladies should consult the books of Mesdames Dena Kaye, Georgia Hesse, Louise Purwin Zobel, Eleanor Adams Baxel, and others.
 Some of these books are decades old but the advice is timeless.
 Another great source of clothing advice for women is on line at JourneyWoman.
 This is a collection of first-hand reader-submitted comments for countries around the world, with a generous helping for every country in Europe.

 Three women wait for traffic to clear before crossing a street in Madrid.
 If you want to see the sites of Spain in moderate temperatures with fewer tourists getting in the way go in the winter.
 This was shot in January.